lmakonem/ADSecurity-Stats-Grafana/README.md

 # ADSecurity-Stats-Grafana

-##You can use this repo to monitor your AD Accounts stats as in this video: <url to video>
+You can use this repo to monitor your AD Accounts stats as in this video: <url to video>

-#Fix TLS error in powershell
+Fix TLS error in powershell
 [Net.ServicePointManager]::SecurityProtocol =[Net.SecurityProtocolType]::Tls12

-####Install Telegraf in Windows
+***Install Telegraf in Windows steps

 ##  Important, run powershell as administrator
 Go to the downloads folder